safetyAI/ChatSafetyAI/README.md

 # ChatSafetyAI Version History

 ## 12-28-23
-- Fixed error vectors in if statements of NLP tool
+- Fixed error vectors in if statements of NLP tool (new version of R issues error instead of warning)
 - NLP API error handling in get_attributes.R

 ## 12-26-23